lexahl/iis-4b939/content/pages/about.md

       implementation of industry and community-based projects.
 She brings an innovative style of leadership and team-building approach towards the vision of Indigenous Innovative Solutions Inc. and its partners.

-      Winona dedicates her knowledge and ways of being to her Obijway ancestors.
-      As the founder of Indigenous Innovative Solutions Inc., Winona brings together Indigenous knowledge, providing an Indigenous voice and effective solutions to age old challenges.
-Critical global dialogue on the importance of Indigenous perspectives for a sustainable future is required to ensure viability of livelihoods of future generations.

-      She is deeply rooted and connected to the land, where she continues her lifelong journey to learn more about the traditional plant foods and medicines in the western boreal forest.
-Incorporating sustainably harvested and sourced botanicals, IIS Inc., unites ancestral traditions with modern wise practices, empowering people to connect to themselves and the natural world.
     styles:
       self:
         height: auto